ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ### _Choosing the right mode of operation for MetalLB_

 MetalLB can work in one of two modes: [**layer 2**](https://metallb.universe.tf/concepts/layer2/) or [**BGP**](https://metallb.universe.tf/concepts/bgp/).
 The layer 2 option is the one that fits your K3s cluster, and is the most simple and straightforward to configure and run.
-BGP, on the other hand, requires a more complex setup (including network traffic routing) more appropiate for large Kubernetes clusters.
+BGP, on the other hand, requires a more complex setup (including network traffic routing) more appropriate for large Kubernetes clusters.

 ### _Reserve an IP range for services_